blankenberg/anvio.org/help/7.1/artifacts/hmm-source/index.md

                                                 &#45;O UpxZ
 </div>

-which would createa a directory called `UpxZ`.
+which would create a directory called `UpxZ`.
 Then, one would run this command to find matches to this model in a given contigs database:

 <div class="codeblock" markdown="1">
 <span class="artifact&#45;n">[anvi&#45;run&#45;hmms](/help/7.1/programs/anvi&#45;run&#45;hmms)</span> &#45;c CONTIGS.db \